Spinel: Color and Magnetism

 Causes of Color

 In gem Spinel (species Spinel), the complete story of color is complex, and even though researchers have studied the subject for years, some questions remain.
 Fundamentally, Spinel color involves 3 transition metals: iron, chromium and cobalt.
 Vanadium is also believed to play a role in color.
 These metal ions replace the colorless magnesium ions in gem Spinel.
-Iron creates blue and gray colors, and iron is the source of the gray "mask" that is ubiquitous in Spinel.
-Cobalt creates only blue color.
+Iron creates gray and pink colors, and iron is the source of the gray "mask" that is ubiquitous in Spinel gems.
+Cobalt creates only blue color, and is now thought to be the sole source of blue color in Spinel.
 When chromium ions replace the aluminum ions in Spinel, red and pink color is produced.
 Combinations of these 3 metals in varying ratios and concentrations produces non-primary colors such as purple and orange.
 Intervalence charge transfer between ferrous iron (Fe2+) and ferric iron (Fe3+) contributes green color (D'Ippolito et al., 2015), although Spinels with green as the primary body color are very rare.
-Natural yellow Spinel is extremely rare and has only recently been found.
+Natural yellow Spinel is extremely rare and has only recently been discovered.

 Hercynite Specimen, Eifel, Germany